openstack/ironic/doc/source/install/enrollment.rst

         --deploy-interface direct \
         --raid-interface agent

-   If no value is provided for certain interfaces, `Defaults for hardware interfaces`_ are used instead.
+   If no value is provided for some interfaces, `Defaults for hardware interfaces`_ are used instead.

    It's an error to try changing this field for a node with a *classic driver*,